wultra/powerauth-server/docs/Installing-Bouncy-Castle.md

 _Warning: Bouncy Castle library will not work properly in case any war file deployed to Tomcat contains another copy of the Bouncy Castle library, even if the war file is not related to PowerAuth.
 Bouncy Castle library must be only present in the `${CATALINA_HOME}/lib` folder.
 The `key spec not recognized` error message will appear in Tomcat log in this case._

-### Bouncy Castle on Wildfly
+### Bouncy Castle on JBoss / Wildfly

-In order to make PowerAuth Server work on Wildfly, you need to enable the Bouncy Castle module on the server, by adding the `<global-modules>` element in the `standalone.xml` file:
+In order to make PowerAuth Server work on JBoss / Wildfly, you need to enable the Bouncy Castle module on the server, by adding the `<global-modules>` element in the `standalone.xml` file:

 ```xml
 <subsystem xmlns="urn:jboss:domain:ee:4.0">